yssource/crp/src/idioms/data_modeling/abstract_classes.md

 In Rust, a trait's methods are always visible whenever the trait itself is visible.
 Additionally, the fact that a type implements a trait is always visible whenever both the trait and the type are visible.
-This properties of Rust explain the lack of visibility declarations in places where one might find them in C++.
+These properties of Rust explain the lack of visibility declarations in places where one might find them in C++.

-Rather than mark method arguments as `static` to show that they are associated with the type instead of with values of the type, methods that can be called on values of the type take an explicit `self` parameter.
+In C++, to associate methods with a type rather than value of that type, you use the `static` keyword.
+In Rust, non-static methods take an explicit `self` parameter.
 This syntactic choice makes it possible to indicate (in way similar to other parameters) whether the method mutates the object (by taking `&mut self` instead of `&self`) and whether it takes ownership of the object (by taking `self` instead of `&self`).